AObaied/Calphad2.5/README.md

 status](https://travis-ci.com/AObaied/Calphad2.5.svg?branch=master)](https://travis-ci.com/AObaied/Calphad2.5)
 <!-- badges: end -->

-The goal of Calphad2.5 is to generate Cp and S descriptions below room temperature, using only two input parameters (Cp298, S298)
+The 2 1/2th Calphad model is capable of extrapolating the Heat capacity (Cp) and Entropy (S) descriptions from the room temperature down to 0 K very accurately, using only two input parameters: The heat capacity and Entropy values at room temperature (Cp298, S298).

 ## Installation